jvarghe/lotide/README.md

 # Lotide

-A mini clone of the [Lodash](https://lodash.com) library.
+This is a mini-clone of the [Lodash](https://lodash.com) library.
+It specializes in utility functions that operate on arrays.

+For example, if you want the head, middle or tail elements of an array, Lotide offers functions that return these elements.

+Please see the `Documentation` section for more about the available functions and how to use them.

+## License

+This library is released under the Affero GNU GPL License v3.0 or later versions (AGPL v3.0).

 ## Purpose

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.**

-This project was created and published by me as part of my learnings at Lighthouse Labs.
+This project was created and published by me as part of my studies at Lighthouse Labs.

 ## Usage